bkw777/NODE_DATAPAC/README.md

 Each time /BYTE goes low it enables SRAM for read or write while low, then when /BYTE goes high it disables SRAM and increments A0-A9 by 1.

-So the device operate in 1k blocks, where the host computer gives 1 of 256 possible "block-start" addresses, then reads or writes up to 1024 bytes, one at a time.
+So the device operates in 1k blocks, where the host computer gives 1 of 256 possible "block-start" addresses, then reads or writes up to 1024 bytes, one at a time.
 Each time the host accesses a byte, the counter advances itself and the next read or write will operate on the next byte.
 The device actually does operate like a disk even though it has no brains or firmware.

+Later versions of RAMPAC were offered with 384k or 512k by adding a second bank of 128k or 256k, and later versions of RAMDSK.CO know how to access it.

+The extra 256k is controlled by the state of address line A10 during a /BLOCK operation.
+/BLOCK with A10 low accesses bank0 (the default), /BLOCK with A10 high accesses bank1.

 <!--
 ## New Replacement PCB